 Continued great weather here on our Ft.
 Lauderdale fishing charters.
 Few clouds and very little rain, again in quick and smaller showers when we see them.
 A bit of a stronger breeze now cutting down on the “feels like” that can be heavy here this time of year.
 Mid day temps stopping short of 90 now nights are certainly a bit cooler (less hot?
 LOL).
 Actually pleasantly cooler if only a few degrees.

 Be safe, have fun and if you are going to be fishing with us please call well in advance if you can to reserve and ensure availability aboard the Marlin My Darlin on your first choice of days.
-Rick, Matt, Tommy K, JJ and Cameron.
+JJ, Matt, Tommy K, JJ and Cameron.
 See you on the rip.